 Some Tips on Style

 - Increase your credibility by mentioning anything that makes you especially qualified to write on a topic.
-For instance, “As a nutritionist, I know that a vegan diet is healthy,” or “As a mother,” or “As a former fur-wearer,” or “As a cancer survivor,” etc.
+For instance, “As a nutritionist, I know that vegan eating is healthy,” or “As a mother,” or “As a former fur-wearer,” or “As a cancer survivor,” etc.

-- Try to tell readers something they’re not likely to know (such as how chickens are raised to produce eggs) and suggest ways to take action (such as to stop buying eggs).
+- Try to tell readers something they’re not likely to know (such as how chickens are exploited for eggs) and suggest ways to take action (such as to stop buying eggs).

 - Keep personal grudges and name-calling out of letters; they’ll hurt your credibility.

 - Don’t give lip service to anti-animal arguments.
 Speak affirmatively.

 Better: “Vegans are healthier and slimmer and live years longer than meat-eaters.”

 - Avoid self-righteous language and exaggeration.
 Readers may dismiss arguments if they feel that they are being preached to or if the author sounds hysterical.

 Better: “Most compassionate people would stop eating meat if they saw the miserable lives endured by animals raised for food.”

 - Don’t assume your audience knows the issues.

 Better: “Calves who are raised for veal are tethered in small stalls and kept in complete darkness.
 Their mothers also endure sad fates, starting with the loss of their infants a few days after birth.”

 - Inclusive language helps your audience identify with you.